Contents

 Objectives of Management

-The main objective of management is to ensure the desired goal achievement of the organization.
+The main objective of management is to ensure the organization achieves its desired goals.
 Let’s look at its other major objectives.

 Characteristics of Management